Where to donate knitted items?

-Care to Knit is an organization whose mission is to provide hand-knitted and crocheted items such as scarves, lap shawls, hats and other related accessories for.
-Knitting and Gifting: This charity offers warm hand-woven or crocheted items to those in need.
+Do you have a passion for knitting and crocheting?
+If so, you can use your skills to make a difference in the lives of those in need.
+Care to Knit is an organization whose mission is to provide hand-knitted and crocheted items such as scarves, lap shawls, hats and other related accessories for those in need.
 Your hand-woven gifts will be donated to hospitals, homeless shelters, and others in need in the United States and abroad.
-There is a Call for Items page on their website that specifies the types of knitwear that are needed.
+There are many ways to donate knitted items, from donating to local nursing homes to sending items to remote communities.

-As you practice, take advantage of the supplies you already have at home (such as knitting needles and that stash of wool you've been saving for a rainy day).
-Chase the Chill: A charity that combines yarn bombing, art and charity to raise awareness, lift spirits and share knitwear with those in need.
-Warriors of Hope volunteers knit hats and scarves and deliver care packages to cancer patients and cancer centers across Illinois.
-Calypso's Ocean supports parents through an online memorial and donated grief items for babies who died while still in the hospital or in the neonatal intensive care unit.
+Chase the Chill is a charity that combines yarn bombing, art and charity to raise awareness, lift spirits and share knitwear with those in need.
+Volunteers knit hats and scarves and deliver care packages to cancer patients and cancer centers across Illinois.

 Jane MacDonald